 • Fixed Equipment Expenses-Respondents spent 9 percent more on equipment as reported in our most recent survey, for an average of \$3,613 per DPM.
 This is the second year in a Continued on page 118 row that respondents have spent substantially more in this category.
 This is encouraging especially because prices for many high-tech items dropped during this period.
-For example, the BLS reveals that the cost of computers and peripheral equipment dropped 7.2 percent from 2009 to 2010, which would make upgrading to EHR more affordequipment may have added diagnosable.
+For example, the BLS reveals that the cost of computers and peripheral equipment dropped 7.2 percent from 2009 to 2010, which would make upgrading to EHR more affordequipment may have added diagnostic instruments such as the latest ulable.